 Andrew Jaspan, Dean Nelson, Tony Alloway, Joan McAlpine, Mark Douglas-Home, Will Peakin, Terry Murden, etc, etc. Nothwithstanding the current incumbent, Carlos Alba.
 Some big names have been at the helm of this venerable institution and – in a flash – it’s to disappear.

 Goodness only knows how husband-and-wife team, Allan Brown and Anna Burnside, are going to manage.
-Indeed, goodness only knows how many outlets can absorb the writing talent that is being released.
+Indeed, goodness only knows how many outlets still operating can absorb the writing talent that is being released.

 If there’s a deal more emotion being expressed by this writer, on this occasion compared to savage cutbacks having been meted out at other titles, it is because of a former close connection.